-Probable social impacts Yes No Provide details/numbers, if possible 1.
-Will the intervention include new physical construction work?
+Probable social impacts Yes No details/numbers, if possible Will the intervention include new physical construction work?
 2. Does the intervention include upgrading or rehabilitation of existing facilities?
 3. Is the intervention likely to cause any permanent damage to or loss of housing, other assets, resource use?
+4. Is the site chosen for this work free from encumbrances and is in possession of the Public/government/community land?
+5. Is this sub project intervention requiring private land acquisitions?